 Stichting Learning 4 Life wants to improve the quality of primary school education in rural Uganda.
 Participation in existing schools will be stimulated by the introduction of organically grown school meals, new teaching methods and teaching aids and the improvement of school buildings and facilities.
-Every school be supported by a Key Farmer Trainer and a Teacher Trainer and will be linked to a UK school in order to further the exchange of teaching experience and pen friendships.
+Every school will be supported by a Key Farmer Trainer and a Teacher Trainer and will be linked to a UK school in order to further the exchange of teaching experience and pen friendships.

 Parents will be encouraged to help develop the land around the schools with a view to growing food for school meals and to learning organic agriculture methods.
-Pupils often walk long distances to school without having any breakfast.
+Pupils often walk long distances to school without having eaten breakfast.
 It is very important that they get healthy food and drink during the long school day.
-The organic agriculture skills which pupils, teachers and parents pick up in the school garden by can also be applied at home farms.
+The organic agriculture skills which pupils, teachers and parents pick up in the school garden can also be applied at home farms.

-Presently, eight rural schools take part in the programme.
+Presently, eleven rural schools take part in the programme.
 We have signed a Memorandum of Understanding with the Administration of Mubende District and we have regular meetings with the District Education Department and School Inspection Service.

 In order to organise and monitor the project, Trustees of the Stichting will visit Mubende each year.
 Locally, we have appointed a part time Co-ordinator as well as a team of six agricultural instructors and three teacher trainers.

 The Learning 4 life project was started in 2015 by the Rotary Club of Abingdon Vesper and Devon Development Education with the help of a donation from a Dutch Education Fund.
-Stichting Learning 4 Life became a legal entity run by the present trustees on 21 November 2016.
+Stichting Learning 4 Life became a legal entity run by its trustees on 21 November 2016.
 On 25 February 2017 Charitable Status (ANBI) was conferred, backdated to the foundation date of the Stichting.

 Improvements of the school facilities per school: